 In many respects, after hiking off trail in the Beartooths the year before and above the Arctic Circle in Alaska earlier in the year, I wanted an easy New Mexico hiking trip.
 Easy means trails and that’s at least what I thought I wanted but as I planned and scouted a route, my eyes drifted from the established trails to the many trail-less peaks and I began to wonder what was possible and what we should consider.

-Because the reality is, with my experience, trails often give me a known experience.
+Because the reality is, trails often give me a known experience.
 For the most part (and there are certainly some exceptions here- the cable route up Half Dome and just about everything in the East) trails are going to get me from point A to point B in a fairly reliable amount of time.

 We planned our route- a high mileage 4 days of backpacking venture mostly on trails with a couple off trail sections in the Sangre de Cristo mountains of the Sante Fe National Forest.
 The Pecos Wilderness, where we would be hiking, is within part of the Sante Fe and Carson National Forests.